-Hundreds of firefighters battle blaze on Czech-German border
+Hundreds of firefighters battle blazes in Germany, Czechia

 Dozens of German children were evacuated from a summer camp on the Czech side of the border and transported back to Germany.

-The Czech Republic has asked neighboring countries for help, the firefighters said.
-Poland has sent a helicopter and another one is expected from Slovakia.
+Czech Prime Minister Petr Fiala and Interior Minister Vit Rakusan were visiting the area on Tuesday.

-The Czechs also requested three Canadair planes that are specifically designed for aerial firefighting.
+Rakusan said some 400 firefighters have been in action and the blaze was not under control by midday Tuesday.

-Prime Minister Petr Fiala and Interior Minister Vit Rakusan were visiting the area on Tuesday.
+“The situation is very serious,” Rakusan said adding that several neighboring countries had responded to the Czech Republic’s call for help to extinguish the fire.

 The Czech Hydrometeorological Institute said the smoke has spread 100 or more kilometers (60 miles or more) from the fire.